 There is so much of the park to see beyond the lake.
 The Pinnacles is a can’t miss stop on Day 3 of your visit.
 The 100 feet spires are called fossil fumaroles and formed under layers of volcanic ash.

 When you return from the Pinnacles, take a walking tour through Rim Village.
 Visit the Kiser Studio Mather Observation Bay and Sinnott Memorial Outlook to learn about the geology of Crater Lake.

 Mazama Campground – 213 campsites with showers, laundry, and a camp store located near Highway 62 at Annie Springs

 Lost Creek Campground – 16 tent campsites located three miles off the East Rim Drive

-Whether you’re planning a 1, 2, or 3 day trip to Crater Lake National Park, watching the sunrise at Crater Lake will be one of the highlights on your itinerary.
+Whether you’re planning a 1, 2, or 3-day trip to Crater Lake National Park, watching the sunrise will be one of the highlights on your itinerary.
 Take the scenic drive and enjoy the best views from the lookouts.